Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • Also to keep in mind: Humans are notoriously lax about their bathroom hygiene habits.
 I've seen human stool right next to alpine lakes, or on the banks of a mountain stream.

 My recommendation on a backpacking trip: If you have a back up system of water purification, use it in high traffic areas.
-Read my tips here.
+Read my backpacking water purification tips for more information.

 On a day hike to areas with heavy human traffic, bring clean water in another water bottle and rely on the Lifestraw only when you need a refill.
 If you're taking good care of your filters, you should have no worries about this technology.